On this page 6

 - Monday through Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Typical sequence: footings, foundation, temporary electric after footings and foundation, plumbing groundwork, electrical groundwork, slab, framing, electrical rough-in, mechanical rough-in, plumbing rough-in, insulation, water line, sewer line, above-ceiling inspections as applicable, then building final after electrical, plumbing, mechanical, and other trade finals are approved.
+Typical sequence: Typical sequence: footings, foundation, temporary electric after footings and foundation, plumbing groundwork, electrical groundwork, slab, framing, electrical rough-in, mechanical rough-in, plumbing rough-in, insulation, water line, sewer line, above-ceiling inspections as applicable, then building final after electrical, plumbing, mechanical, and other trade finals are approved.

 The county publishes a third-party inspection policy for approved third-party inspectors when permitted under the USBC.